-The testing is not overly complicated and is designed to assess you to a reasonable standard.
-All the tests are very accessible via a user-friendly online portal that comes complete with full instructions and the opportunity to complete some practice tests to make sure you're comfortable with what is being asked of you.
+The testing is not overly complicated and is designed to assess you to a reasonable standard, all the tests are very accessible via a user-friendly online portal that comes complete with full instructions and the opportunity to complete some practice tests to make sure you're comfortable with what is being asked of you.
 You will be required to complete:

-- Computation This assesses your ability to make quick but accurate calculations. - Word Usage This looks at your ability to select pairs of words which fit into a given sentence.
-The test may involve the use of grammer, meaning or spelling. - Verbal Reasoning This assesses your ability to reason with written information drawn from real world situations.
+- Computation This assesses your ability to make quick but accurate calculations. - Word Usage Looking at your ability to select pairs of words which fit into a given sentence.
+The test may involve the use of grammar, meaning or spelling. - Verbal Reasoning A test to assess your ability to reason with written information drawn from real world situations.